-The Result In The Pa.
-Special Election Could Mean Trouble For Republicans
+Democrat Conor Lamb Appears To Have Won Pa.
+Special Election.
+Here's What It Means

 The Pelosi factor and the tax bill messaging

+Does this win for Democrats mean they will start to abandon Pelosi?
 It very well might, but it depends on the district.
-A couple things to look at:
+A couple of things to look at:

 - Republicans seemed to abandon talk of the tax bill, something Democrats point to as the weakness of its message.
-(One moderate Democratic member of Congress though told NPR last week said he thinks it's been Democrats who have struggled with how to speak out against the tax bill, as some people see higher pay checks.)
+(One moderate Democratic member of Congress, though, told NPR last week he thinks it's been Democrats who have struggled with how to speak out against the tax bill, as some people see higher paychecks.)

-- Republicans also hit Lamb hard, trying to tie him to House Minority Leader Nancy Pelosi.
+- Republicans also hit Lamb hard, trying to tie him to Pelosi.
 But it didn't work this time.
-Lamb cut a conservative Democratic figure and distanced himself from Pelosi.
+Lamb cut a conservative Democratic figure and distanced himself from the minority leader.

-To which, Ryan had this to say: "This is something that you're not going to see repeated, because they [Democrats] didn't have a primary.
+To which Ryan had this to say: "This is something that you're not going to see repeated, because they [Democrats] didn't have a primary.
 They were able to pick a candidate who could run as a conservative, who ran against the minority leader, who ran on a conservative agenda.
 You will have primaries in all these other races, and the primaries bring them to the left.
 So I just don't think this is something they're going to be able to see a repeat of."

-But it provide a roadmap for Democrats in these very kinds of districts if they want to win.
+But it provides a road map for Democrats in these very kinds of districts if they want to win.
 That has to be worrying for Republicans.

 It also does raise the question of what Democrats do about Pelosi.
 If they win the House back in large measure by running against Pelosi, can they really then turn around and re-elect her speaker this fall?
 And there's the question of whether enough Democratic candidates will vow not to support her for speaker that she can't get elected.